-Pro ogram Overview 2 plying under the Grant Program Pro ogram Guidelines 5 1.
+Pro gram Overview 2 App Diying under the Grant Program 3 gram Guidelines 1.
 Who can apply?
 5 2.
 What types of projects are eligible?
 5 3.
 What project costs are eligible?
 6 4.
 What is the role of municipalities and First Nations?
-6 5.
+6 5 .
 What share of project costs will the program cover?
-7 6.
-What criteria will be used to evaluate applications?
-7 7.
+6. What criteria will be used to evaluate applications?
+7 .
 What is the role of the Ontario Energy Board? .
 10 8.
 How does the program align with new rules issued by the Ontario Energy Board? .
 12 9.
 What if more than one distributor or supplier is interested in expanding natural gas service to the same project area? .
 12 10.
 Some distributors already have a Certificate to serve a municipality but a portion of the municipality is still not served.
-Is that the only distributor or supplier that can apply under the Grant Program? .13 11.
-Can individual property owners apply to the Grant Program directly?
-13 12.
-Is there a duty to consult with Indigenous groups?
-13 13.
-When do projects need to be completed?
-14 How many intakes are planned?
-How many applications can be submitted?
-When will applicants be notified of the results?
-When will successful applicants receive grant funding?
-18. What are the obligations of successful grant recipients?
-14 19.
-What are the reporting requirements?
-15 How do you submit an application?
-21. Where can I get more information?
+Is that the only distributor or supplier that can apply under the Grant Program? .13 11.0 Can individual property owners apply to the Grant Program directly?
+13 12. l s there a duty to consult with Indigenous groups?
+13 13.\ When do projects need to be completed?
+14 low many intakes are planned?
+15.H low many applications can be submitted?
+14 16.\ When will applicants be notified of the results?
+14 17.\ When will successful applicants receive grant funding?
+14 18.\ What are the obligations of successful grant recipients?
+14 What are the reporting requirements?
+20. F low do you submit an application?
+15 21.\ Where can I get more information?
 15